waleeedahmed/Flickr_Feed/README.md

 You can view additional information about each photos' tag or title by hovering over it.
 If you click a photo card, you will be directed to the flickr application where the photo is available full size.

+# Important Note
+The Flickr public photos API denies requests due to CORS restrictions.
+To make the application work, please make sure you have the chrome extension "Allow CORS, cross-origin-resource-sharing" installed and turned ON.